By Miriam Raftery

 Local lodging options include the Starry Night Inn, a bed and breakfast at a Ramona winery.

 The Ramona Valley Vintners Association hosts many wine-themed events through the year, from the Ramona Grape Stomp each fall to a holiday wine trail in winter.
+Find a map with the Ramona area wineries at their website.

 There are some unusual winery experiences ranging from wine caves to cozy tasting rooms to outdoor patios with lovely views, wood-fired pizza ovens, a sculpture garden with opera singers, and concoctions such as wine slushies.